RetroPie/RetroPie-Docs/docs/First-Installation.md

 ### Default Hotkeys

 Hotkeys enable you to press a combination of buttons to access functions such as saving, loading, and exiting emulators.
 The following chart shows the default hotkey combinations.
-By default, the hotkey is select so that means you hold down select while pressing another button to execute a command.
+By default, the hotkey is select so that means you hold down select while pressing another button to execute a command. **Note** that hotkeys are only specific to the retroarch/libretro based emulators.

 Hotkeys | Action
 | :---: | :---: |